-This guideline explains how agencies can deal with informal requests for government information, and when it is appropriate for a person to make an access application under the FOI Act.
+This guideline explains how agencies can deal with informal requests for government information (that is, requests received other than by an access application under s_30 of the FOI Act), and when it is appropriate for a person to make an access application.
 It also sets out how agencies can identify and establish mechanisms for dealing with informal requests for government information, including through administrative access arrangements.